Jordan396/TeleHealth-Website/README.md

 This website was designed using <b>HTML5</b> and <b>CSS</b>.
 The text editor <b>Brackets</b> really came in handy with its <i>Live Preview</i> feature!

 Credits to <b>Jonas Schmedtmann</b> and his <i>Omnifood</i> website, which served as an inspiration for me and it was from which I adapted to create this webpage.
+If you’re keen on website design as well, I’d recommend checking out his courses on Udemy as that’s where I picked up my skills for this website.

 ### Viewing the Website
 1) Clone this repository.